The choir was first formed in 1972 and is now in its forty eighth year. In 2017 the choir changed its name to be "Torbay Police & Community Choir"

 During its development, it was decided to broaden the scope of members and so it is that today, less than 50% of the members have a police or police support staff background.
 This mix from all walks of life has served to give strength in depth to the choir and assisted in the promotion of understanding of the police service generally.

-Still singing in the choir today are Chris Brokenshire and Paul Sooben, both having earned their long service certificates on completion of 40 years in the choir.
+Two other founder members were Chris Brokenshire and Paul Sooben, both having earned their long service certificates on completion of 40 years in the choir but now retired.

-In its history, the choir has had only five Musical Directors, and currently enjoy the professional skills of the dedicated Alan Wagstaff who also arranges much of the performance material.
+In its history, the choir has had only five Musical Directors, and currently enjoy the professional skills of Hannah Spooner

 The choir has had eight Accompanists in its lifetime.
 After two long spells with the choir, Carol Massey has recently returned and has quickly settled in at both rehearsals and performances.